JakubHeba/jakubheba.github.io/SLAE/Polymorphism/File-Reader/index.md

 "\xff"
 "/etc/passwd"; //Put here the file path, default is /etc/passwd
 ```
-I will try to present my polymorphic shellcode in parts (and finally the whole) in order to explain in detail the changes and improvements I have made.
+<p style="text-align: justify;">I will try to present my polymorphic shellcode in parts (and finally the whole) in order to explain in detail the changes and improvements I have made.</p>

 ### Clearing